flyway/flywaydb.org/documentation/tutorials/check.md

 ## Using Check in Docker

-This feature can also be accessed through the Flyway Enterprise Docker images.
+This feature can also be accessed through the Flyway Docker images.

 ### Pulling the images

 First pull the relevant images for this tutorial:

 <pre class="console">docker pull mcr.microsoft.com/mssql/server</pre>
-<pre class="console">docker pull redgate/flyway:{{site.betaFlywayVersion}}</pre>
+<pre class="console">docker pull redgate/flyway</pre>

 ### Running SQL Server